Probing the dark matter-electron interactions via hydrogen-atmosphere pulsating white dwarfs: Abstract

 \section{Abstract}

-We propose a novel and feasible scenario to detect Dark Matter (DM)-electron interaction via hydrogen-atmosphere pulsating white dwarfs (DAVs) in the central region of globular clusters.
+In this work, we propose a novel scenario to probe the interactions between dark matter (DM) particles and electrons, via hydrogen-atmosphere pulsating white dwarfs (DAVs) in globular clusters.
 In this special configuration, the DM particles, which are predominantly captured by multiple scattering with the electrons in a DAV, would annihilate by pairs and provide extra energy source to the DAV.
 This mechanism slows down the natural cooling evolution which can be presented by the period variation rates of pulsation modes.
 The differences between the secular rates predicted by the precise asteroseismology and the secular rates obtained from observation can reveal the DM-electron interactions.
-We choose a real DAV (G117-B15A) and globular cluster ($\omega$ Cen) to do the estimation, and the result shows the potential sensitivity on $\mdm - \sige$ diagram could extend to a region with $5 \gev \lesim \mdm \lesim 10^{4} \gev$ and $10^{-41} \cm^{2} \lesim \sige \lesim 10^{-38} \cm^{2}$, which would be an excellent supplement to the result from current direct detections.
+An important observable has been proposed and corresponding estimations have been made.
+According to the estimation, if this scenario could be implemented in the near future, the potential sensitivity on $\mdm$ (DM particle's mass) and $\sige$ (elastic scattering cross section between DM and electron) could be hopefully extended to a region $5 \GeV \lesim \mdm \lesim 10^{4} \GeV$ and $\sige \grsim 10^{-40} \cm^{2}$.
+Combining with indirect DM detection results, this could give us a cross check on the existence of such leptonphilic DM particles to some extent.